Managed Service Provider Relationships: How They’re Evolving

-Managed IT services have long been considered a low-value “commodity”—a necessity with offerings identical across providers.
+Managed IT solutions have long been considered a low-value “commodity”—a necessity with offerings identical across providers.
 But this perception is changing, and managed service providers are building stronger relationships more than ever with customers seeking to maintain their IT managed services as a profit center that provides infrastructure efficiency, end user satisfaction and freedom to focus on core initiatives.

 By understanding the factors behind this shift in thinking, IT managed service providers can focus on changing the way they’re perceived and gain that coveted trusted partner status.
-Corey points out four key aspects that are vital to supporting a quality provider-customer relationship.
+Alexander points out four key aspects that are vital to supporting a quality provider-customer relationship.

 EDUCATION AND INSIGHT

 To convert a cost-driven prospect into a value-driven customer, a managed services provider must educate customers on the value the partnership can deliver.
 This involves positioning the IT managed services provider as a vendor “that takes a holistic view of their business first, over and above focusing on the daily, recurring tasks of short-term problem-solving” and provides “ongoing, actionable insights into root causes and trends.”